okayash/CS3800/README.md

   ## Conclusion
   Overall, the project required me to learn more about the functionality of Minix and the usage of C code.
+While I had some understanding of the process statuses from class, but to complete this project, I was required to access outside sources and work on areas that were not required in in-class assignments.
+From this project, I developed deeper insight into how the ``ps`` command is sorted and then printed in Minix.

 ## References
   1. https://www.geeksforgeeks.org/real-effective-and-saved-userid-in-linux/#